Crafting the Perfect Beer Menu: How to Curate a Selection That Sells

 • Combine Contrasting Flavors: It is also advisable to pair beers and foods with contrasting flavors.
 For instance, you should consider pairing options like sweet and bitter as well as rich and spicy.

-• Consider Food Texture: Many guests order dishes with a similar texture as beer.
+• Consider Food Texture: Many guests order dishes with a similar texture to beer.
 Hence, you should consider pairing crispy beer with crispy snacks and creamy beer with creamy snacks.

 • Experiment with Different Combinations: You can boost the dining experiences of customers by experimenting with different beer and menu combinations.
 It is always important to add new pairings based on customer preferences and sales data.